 What is Hacking, Ethical Hacking and Password Protection in a layman’s language

-This article is aimed to be for the readers who have no previous knowledge about hacking.
-It will give them a good basic knowledge about hacking and how they can protect themselves.
+This article is aimed to be for the readers who have no previous knowledge of “Hacking”.
+It will give them a good knowledge about the subject and how they can protect themselves from being hacked.

-Hacking refers to techniques or methods through which someone gets the access to your devices, such as your computer/laptop/tablet/phones/routers or websites.
+Hacking refers to techniques or methods through which someone gets the access to your devices without your permission, such as your computer/laptop/tablet/phones/routers or websites.
 There are 3 main types of Hacking.

 - -Black Hat Hacker